FCACollin/guide/content/rmd_to_pdf/rmd2pdf_01.md

   using a R function argument, or conveying settings via the yaml front matter of the R Markdown document, or eventually through a configuration file.

-The aim of the present page is to summarize the pipeline involved when triggering the rendering of the PDF document, and how to present step-by-step how to pass configuration element to the right underlying tool.
+The aim of the present page is to provide an overview of the tools involved in the pipeline when triggering the rendering of the PDF document, and how to how to pass configuration elements to the right underlying tool.

 {{% notice tip %}}
 **How to start a PDF in RStudio:**